-Still, SASB and GRI understand that the sustainability disclosure landscape can appear complicated, and for companies that use both sets of standards, the reporting effort can be high.
-To help address this, the two organizations have published a joint paper to demonstrate how some companies—including General Motors and Suncor Energy—have used both sets of standards together and the lessons that can be shared.
-SASB and GRI also aim to help the consumers of sustainability data understand the similarities and differences in the information created from these standards.
+Still, both organisations recognise that the sustainability disclosure landscape can appear complicated, and for companies that use both sets of standards, the reporting effort can be high.
+To help address this, a joint paper demonstrates how some companies—including General Motors and Suncor Energy—have used both sets of standards together and the lessons that can be shared.